 PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/ responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan By 2030, the NFPs are supported in their activities to collect the passport data of all PGR genebanks in their countries and upload them to EURISCO.
-They are trained appropriately (e.g. on The EURISCO network of National Focal Points is optimally supported.
+They are trained appropriately (e.g. on data standardization and quality).
+1. The EURISCO network of National Focal Points is optimally supported.
 National / EURISCO Training workshops National funds / ECPGR Grant / ECPGR- EURISCO budget line P1 - Training workshops for ex situ and in situ National Focal Points (NFPs).
-P3 - Training workshops for on-farm NFPs. data standardization and quality), and feel part of a network that provides mutual support.
+P3 - Training workshops for on-farm NFPs. and feel part of a network that provides mutual support.
 The NFPs play an active role in supporting the genebanks in their country in improving the quality of the data, and support actors in the in situ 2.
 EURISCO contains high-quality passport data of all European ex situ collections, progressively extended to include actively-managed in situ CWR populations and appropriate on-farm landraces data.
 National / Subregional EURISCO Training workshops National funds / ECPGR Grant or ECPGR- EURISCO budget line P1 - Training workshops for ex situ and in situ NFPs. community in providing access to their data.
 EURISCO grows to become a respected, well-known and well-used repository of European PGR passport data.
-3. NFPs assure access to all publicly-available quality phenotypic data related to the conserved PGR, in collaboration with various public and private partners.
+By 2030, provide publicly 3.
+NFPs assure access to all publicly-available quality phenotypic data related to the conserved PGR, in collaboration with various public and private partners.
 Access is provided initially via inclusion in EURISCO.
-National / Subregional Crop WG support for data gathering and transfer National funds / ECPGR Grant P1 - Compilation and transfer of existing Characterization and Evaluation data to EURISCO.
-By 2030, provide publicly available quality phenotypic data to EURISCO that is collected using standardized methods and in collaboration with various public and private partners.
+National / Subregional Crop WG support for data gathering and transfer National funds / ECPGR Grant P1 - Compilation and transfer of existing Characterization and Evaluation data to EURISCO. available quality phenotypic data to EURISCO that is collected using standardized methods and in collaboration with various public and private partners.
 EURISCO acts as the phenotypic dataset's repository.
-By 2030, EURISCO 4.
+By 2030, EURISCO comprehensively applies the 4.
 European genebanks and other PGR holders have improved (or can improve) their data management practices through access to, and use of facilitating tools, resources and services, having adopted (or allowing them to adopt) the FAIR principles and becoming part of the open data community.
-Genebanks Training workshops External donor / ECPGR Grant or ECPGR- EURISCO budget line P1 - Training workshops for genebank information system officers and ex situ/in situ NFPs to foster cooperation, and based on consultation with WG Chairs and the assessments of local needs reported by the NFPs. comprehensively applies the Findable-Accessible-Interoperable-Reproducible (FAIR) principles, and the NFPs are trained to also adopt the principles for local data sources (see 2.5.1).
-EURISCO's data governance and applies the sible-eproducible s, and the NFPs are idopt the principles ources (see 2.5.1).
-5. Both data in EURISCO and the associated IT infrastructure are compliant with the FAIR principles, allowing better use of the data by a wide community of users across sectors and domains.
+Genebanks Training workshops External donor / ECPGR Grant or ECPGR- EURISCO budget line P1 - Training workshops for genebank information system officers and ex situ/in situ NFPs to foster cooperation, and based on consultation with WG Chairs and the assessments of local needs reported by the NFPs.
+Findable-Accessible- Interoperable-Reproducible (FAIR) principles, and the NFPs are trained to also adopt the principles for local data sources (see 2.5.1).
+EURISCO's data governance and ible5.
+Both data in EURISCO and the associated IT infrastructure are compliant with the FAIR principles, allowing better use of the data by a wide community of users across sectors and domains.
 EURISCO EURISCO development ECPGR- EURISCO budget line P2 - Development of EURISCO, based on EURISCO work plans.
-(EURISCO budget) management are improved to reach an acceptable high standard.
-As a result, EURISCO becomes a trusted European and Global open-access database repository.
-6. EURISCO becomes a trustable repository in the arena of European and global open-access databases with acceptably high governance and data-management standards EURISCO EURISCO development ECPGR- EURISCO budget line P1 - Development of EURISCO, based on EURISCO work plans.
+(EURISCO budget) management are improved to reach an acceptable high standard As a result, EURISCO becomes a trusted European and Globa open-access database repository 6.
+EURISCO becomes a trustable repository in the arena of European and global open-access databases with acceptably high governance and data-management standards EURISCO EURISCO development ECPGR- EURISCO budget line P1 - Development of EURISCO, based on EURISCO work plans.
 (EURISCO budget)